gamma-opt/oip-notes/course/part2/6-heuristics-1.md

 - often more efficient than alternative algorithms, since they don't need to compute the globally best iteration.

 In addition, for some problems like MSTs, greedy approaches can even be optimal.
-However, this is more often an exception rather than the rule
+However, this is more often an exception rather than the rule.

-In perturbative search, instead of building up a solution, the algorithm starts with some solution and iteratively tweaks it in order to get closer to an optimum.
+In _perturbative search_, instead of building up a solution, the algorithm starts with some solution and iteratively tweaks it in order to get closer to an optimum.

-Perturbative search
--- introduce
--- give tsp example and algorithm
--- give non tsp example? (same for greedy)
--- mention being stuck at local optima

-+++

-### Exploration v. exploitation
-Something like both greedy and local search will accept choices that improve immediately, which will be suboptimal if one is stuck in a local optimum.
-There are a number of strategies to try combatting this
-- restarts
-- allowing non-improving steps

-+++
+What this means may depend a lot on the problem.
+For example, in TSP, swapping the visit order of two cities or changing the order of one city would both be perturbations.
+However, while both these operations will likely change the objective value, there is no reason to think a priori that either perturbation alone will actually improve the objective.
+In addition, if changes are not sufficiently big, e.g. swapping two adjacent cities only, they may be at risk of being stuck in a local optimum.
+There are a few strategies for dealing with such situations.
+For example, one can allow non-improving steps to be accepted after perturbations, which may help escape from the local optima neighborhoods.
+A more general strategy is random restarts where an algorithm may be run again with a different initialisation (or a different seed if randomness is involved) and ultimately selecting the best result out of all the runs.

 ## A selection of methods

-### Bisection and variants (univariate)
+In this section we present two methods that don't yield exact results, but are widely used in the optimisation practice.

+### Line search

 Suppose we have a univariate function $f$ and an interval $[a,c]$ that we know contains some local minimum $x^*$.
 Now, suppose that this function is _unimodal_, which means that